- Visits and Events

 When you apply for admission, you must complete a series of questions that determines whether you meet the Residency Standards pertaining to residency classification.
 If your answers indicate that you are not a resident, or your answers are incomplete or seem to provide conflicting information, you will be classified as a nonresident. [return to top]

 The first step in making a case for residency is to apply for admission.
 The Office of Admissions will make an initial residency assessment.
-If you disagree with this assessment, you may complete a Residency Affidavit.
-This form is submitted to the Residency Officer, who reviews the information and makes a decision about the affidavit.
+If you disagree with this assessment, you may complete the DocuSign Residency Affidavit.
+This form is reviewed by a Residency Officer, who makes a determination about the affidavit.
 If the affidavit is approved, you will be classified as a resident.

 If the affidavit is denied, you may appeal the decision to the Inter-institutional Residency Committee.[return to top]

 Students seeking residency reclassification must meet the requirements of the Oregon Administrative Rules pertaining to residency.
-To have your residency reviewed, you must submit a completed Residency Affidavit with appropriate documentation to the residency classification officer by the deadline for the term in which residency is sought.
+To have your residency reviewed, you must submit a completed DocuSign Residency Affidavit with appropriate documentation by the deadline for the term in which residency is sought.

 The residency regulations define financially independent as: